jinghao/jinghao.github.com/_posts/2008-06-29-the-mathematics-of-adblock-plus.md

 Maybe, just maybe.

-Meanwhile, these plug-ins are making it impossible for my ads on <a href="http://originxt.com" rel="external">OriginXT</a> to cover even half of the server fees.
+Meanwhile, these plug-ins are making it impossible for my ads on [OriginXT](http://originxt.com) to cover even half of the server fees.
 So Google has the extra 2-4 billion dollar windfall while I struggle to pay my bills.
 I guess this is how big business works.